 SDN, all the questions I was asked were on this site.

-Applicants were overwhelmingly impressed by the state-of-the-art facilities and clinics, the friendliness and supportiveness of the staff, faculty, and students, as well as the emphasis on early clinical exposure and the positive atmosphere at the school.
-Many also appreciated the transparency of the administration, the well-structured interview day, and the opportunities for collaboration and hands-on experience provided by the program.
+Applicants were overwhelmingly impressed by the friendliness and supportiveness of the staff, faculty, and students, as well as the state-of-the-art facilities and clinics.
+They appreciated the emphasis on clinical practice, the positive atmosphere within the school, and the well-structured interview day.
+Many also highlighted the welcoming environment, the new building, and the opportunities for hands-on experience from the first year.

 The transparency of the administration and the emphasis on collaboration between the students.
 The people that interviewed me were very proud of the connection the faculty form with the students.